Metabolic Ledger

-Fella Health Review: Men’s GLP-1 Platform, May 2026
+Fella Health Review (2026): Men’s GLP-1 Platform, App and Pricing

 Fella Health is the only major US GLP-1 telehealth platform built exclusively for men.
 That is a genuine product decision, not marketing language — the programme integrates testosterone screening, male-specific coaching, and metabolic health markers that most gender-neutral platforms ignore.
 It is also, as of May 2026, operating under an active federal lawsuit filed by Novo Nordisk over its compounded semaglutide marketing.
 Both facts matter for anyone considering signing up.